Parithimal-cmd/Capm-Indian-Equities/README.md

   although CAPM is fundamentally a model of expected returns.
 - The analysis uses the NIFTY 50 as the market benchmark, which may not capture all sources of systematic risk in the Indian equity market.
-- CAPM relies on simplifying assumptions about investor behavior, markets, and risk that may not fully hold in real-world financial markets.
   ## Conclusion
 This project examined the CAPM relationship using eight selected NSE-listed Indian equities and the NIFTY 50 as the market benchmark.
 The CAPM